Q: Why don’t I eat the Standard American Diet?

 Q: So what exactly do I eat?

 JLJ: I continue to adjust my diet, as I am still learning what foods my body does and doesn’t tolerate.
-For example, although I have been off of all dairy, I will eventually reintroduce just butter to see if my body reacts to it favorably.
-(Update: As of December 23, 2015, I have been consuming butter occasionally.
-So far, I have not been able to detect any negative reactions.
-I will keep you posted!
-Update, May 19, 2016: I went back off butter in February 2016, when I saw the return and worsening of rashes.
-Not sure if that or something else, such as stress, was the cause; rashes have improved dramatically since.)
+For example, although I have been off of all dairy (breakouts and rashes improved dramatically), I will eventually reintroduce just butter to see if my body reacts to it favorably.

 Generally, I eat organic grass-fed and finished beef; free-roaming chicken and their eggs; fish (in my case, wild-caught sockeye salmon or sardines); pork; colorful vegetables (raw, fermented raw or cooked, and drizzled with chicken fat, rendered lard, beef tallow, or cold-pressed olive oil); whole fresh fruits; sprouted nuts and seeds; coffee or loose-leaf tea; fresh spring water; an occasional alcoholic beverage (in my case, red wine); and fresh baked, organic grain-free muffins that, currently, I make from sprouted organic quinoa flour.

 As you may have noticed, there is no soy on that list.
 There also are no grains, white potatoes, sugar/sweeteners (see below for more on sugar/sweeteners), or as I mentioned before, dairy.
-(Update: As of December 23, 2015, I have begun incorporating organic white potatoes and organic, sprouted rice back into my diet, but only about two times a week each.
-Sometimes I have neither.
+(Update: As of December 23, 2015, I began incorporating organic white potatoes and organic, sprouted rice (or organic rice crackers) back into my diet, but only about two times (at most) a week.
+Sometimes, for example, I don’t have rice for months at a time.
 See “Safe Starches, The Perfect Health Diet.

 For cooking and baking, I currently use organic coconut oil or fat from organic, pasture-raised animals or free-range chickens (these fats do not oxidize when heated, which is harmful to the body.)
 Although I do eat organic fresh or frozen unsweetened whole fruit, I for the most part limit my intake to two or three servings a day (sometimes I do splurge); current thought is that even too much natural sugar can wreak havoc with the immune system.